Development of a deployable tuberculosis vaccine for cattle

 We are continuing to work at pace but will only deploy the vaccine and companion DIVA skin test when we have all the right steps in place to enable the programme to be effectively delivered.
 We hope to be able to start using an authorised vaccine and companion diagnostic test within the next few years.

-• Phase 1: Assessing the DIVA skin test (DST-F) specificity and safety in unvaccinated animals from TB-free cattle herds in the Low Risk Area of England.
+• Phase 1: Assessed the DIVA skin test (DST-F) specificity and safety in unvaccinated animals from officially TB-free (OTF) cattle herds in the Low Risk Area of England.

-• Phase 3: Assessing BCG vaccination and DST-F specificity in a broader cohort of herds in low bTB risk areas of England and Wales to optimise delivery planning.
+• Phase 3: Gathering additional data on the DST-F reagent specificity in a broader cohort of vaccinated animals in low bTB risk areas of England and Wales to optimise the planning of the future vaccine deployment strategy.

 The field trials to date are carried out in three phases: